AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/02_structures.rst

     let sign_in_count = 1;

     let user_1 = User {
-      // Same as active: active,
+      // Same as 'active: active'
       // The field takes value of local variable active,
       // Name association is still possible